 Sadly, the first minister of the Free Church in New Cumnock passed away three years later.
 A fine memorial stone (left) stood in the grounds of the church for many years (it can also be seen on the postcard above, to the right of the church) but has since been removed and lost.
 A Memorial plaque to the minister has since been erected in the neighbouring Auld Kirkyard.

-Prior to the building of the Free Church, the Reverend Kirkland, delivered his sermon from the window at the Castle close (Castle Inn) but very soon a Free Church, the manse, a Free Church School and the school house stood on the castle hill, on the site of Cumnock Castle and adjacent to the ruins of the Auld Kirk, the original parish church.
+Prior to the building of the Free Church, the Reverend Kirkland, delivered his sermon from the window at the Castle close (Castle Inn) but very soon a Free Church, the manse, a Free Church School and the school-house stood on the castle hill, on the site of Cumnock Castle and adjacent to the ruins of the Auld Kirk, the original parish church.
 The memorial stone was laid on 29th August, 1843.

 Following the death of the Reverend Matthew Kirkland the church turned to Reverend Gilbert Johnstone (1846-1850) from Mauchline and he spent four years on the castle hill before moving on to Govan.
 Arriving from Glasgow was the Reverend George Anderson (1851-1887) and his time spanned over forty years before his death in 1899, at Ayr.
 The Reverend William Scott (1887-1937) succeeded and would serve the Free Church for fifty years.

 There were other dissenters from the Established Church within the parish of New Cumnock, including those with a strong Covenanting heritage and often referred to Cameronians (after Richard Cameron the ‘Lion of the Covenant’).
-They gathered in a small meeting house at Afton Bridgend, built at the beginning of the 19th century, a forerunner to the Reformed Presbyterian Church erected in there in 1866; their first minister the Reverend Matthew Hutchison went to write the History of the Reformed Presbyterian Church in Scotland.
-Some 10 years later this church joined with the Free Church and the church renamed as the Afton Free Church.
+They gathered in a small meeting-house at Afton Bridgend, built at the beginning of the 19th century, a forerunner to the Reformed Presbyterian Church erected there in 1866; their first minister the Reverend Matthew Hutchison went to write the History of the Reformed Presbyterian Church in Scotland.
+Some 10 years later this church joined with the Free Church and that church renamed as the Afton Free Church.

-In 1873 the Free Church had also erected a prefabricated church (‘iron church’) to serving the mining community expanding at the Bank and this was replaced before the end of the century with a fine stone church; the memorial stone laid on 22nd April 1899.
+In 1873 the Free Church had also erected a prefabricated church (‘iron church’) to serve the mining community expanding at the Bank and this was replaced before the end of the century with a fine stone church; the memorial stone laid on 22nd April 1899.
 The following year the Free Church of Scotland and the United Presbyterian Church of Scotland united to form the United Free Church of Scotland.

 ARTHUR MEMORIAL UNITED FREE CHURCH